GangneuxA/4AGQL/README.md

 For the security the Appollo servers have CORS to accept only request on local ok react app.

 All mutation in apollo server have JWT token with x-access-token and x-refresh-token to generate this you need to connect with graphql user with mutation login. before you register with mutation createuser in user apollo server.

+### Role

+In student you are acces to view grade , classroom, users and you can edit/delete your user.
+In teacher you can crud grade , classroom and users.

+to becom teacher user mutation setteacher by being connected then reconnect